 Background: The City has been a strong advocate for Delta Stewardship for many years.
 This advocacy was reaffirmed in 2012 by forming a coalition of municipalities in San Joaquin County to articulate the joint interest related to protecting the water supply, economic vitality and local land use authority in the Delta.
-The City has also opposed the construction of a Peripheral Canal or other isolated water conveyance facility in the
+The City has also opposed the construction of a Peripheral Canal or other isolated water conveyance facility in the Delta.

-Delta.
 Furthermore, preliminary activity of the Delta Stewardship Council suggests that they will attempt to supersede existing land use plans and approved projects.
 The City expressed its strong concern related to these activities through the Delta Coalition advocacy efforts during 2012.
 The City has continued advocacy efforts throughout the past 4 years, including participation in the Delta Coalition, review and comment on Delta related planning documents from State agencies, advocacy related to the 2014 State Water Bond and flood protection advocacy related to the 200-year flood protection mandate created by SB 5, 2008.
-There have been recent efforts to create a modified Bay Delta Conservation Plan with reduced sized tunnels.
+While efforts to create a modified Bay Delta Conservation Plan with reduced sized tunnels have not received significant traction, there are concerns that flood management or other infrastructure funding packages could be leveraged to revitalize efforts to push forward the Bay Delta Conservation Plan.